Mullefar1/uNet-for-Multiple-Sclerosis-lesion-segmentation/README.md

 # uNet-for-Multiple-Sclerosis-lesion-segmentation
 uNet based segmentation for Multiple Sclerosis lesions in python using Keras.

-The segmentation proces is split in two.
+The segmentation process is split in two.
 Modelfitting.py are training the model and saving the model used for predicting on test data and Predict.py is predicting on the test data

 **uNet structure**